-Table 2: A summary of accuracy results for each input combination to the model.
+Table 2: A summary of accuracy results for each input combination to the model with the standard deviation range.
 The combination that achieved the highest accuracy was using radiomic features from the entire liver and tumor volume.
 The variances for the models decreased after feature selection.
 However, there is still overlap within the confidence intervals of the accuracies.

-We note that nearly all input dataset variations resulted in a C-index greater than 0.50 within uncertainty ranges, with the except of utilizing radiomic features of liver parenchyma only to predict any hepatic progression and utilizing non-imaging clinical data to predict local progression.
-The greatest accuracy occurred when utilizing the entire liver parenchyma and tumor volume for radiomic analysis.
-However, utilizing only dosimetric data for predicting freedom of local progression resulted in a C-index of 0.67 ± 0.08, which still achieves an average accuracy greater than previous studies.
+We note that nearly all input dataset variations resulted in a C-index greater than 0.50 within 95% confidence interval ranges.
+The greatest accuracy occurred when combining both radiomics of the liver parenchyma and tumor volume with dosimetric data to predict local progression (C-index: 0.73 [0.64, 0.82]).
+Utilizing only radiomic data from the liver parenchyma and tumor volume to predict local progression resulted in a C-index of 0.68 [0.62, 0.74].
+The IBS of all models were below 0.25, which is the standard threshold to indicate nonrandom prediction [25].

-Figure 4: Comparison of the prediction survival (blue) compared to the actual survival (red), including the survival curves (top) and the integrated Brier scores (bottom) of the a) best model, using liver parenchyma plus tumor volume radiomics and the b) worst model using non-imaging clinical variables.
-The integrated Brier scores are below the 0.25 threshold for random prediction, indicated significant prediction of survival.
-However, the confidence intervals are quite large, which can be refined further by training the model with a larger dataset.

-The IBS of all models were below 0.25, which is the standard threshold to not be a random prediction.
-Although the best model’s survival curves on average was similar to the actual survival, there is a large confidence interval range, reflected in the variance of the C-index measurements.
+Figure 4: Comparison of the predicted survival (red) from the random survival forest compared to the actual survival (red) from a Kaplan-Meier model of the outcome data.
+Comparison include the best k-fold (left) and worst k-fold (right) during cross-validation from using either radiomics and dosimetric data (top), radiomics data only (middle), or dosimetric data only (bottom).
+All models achieved a higher C-index than models from previous studies and the usage of radiomic features enhances the accuracy of the model.